Project Document Management with SharePoint Online

 File management

-You can upload files directly to the document library, or create new documents in Word, Excel, PowerPoint, and OneNote from with the document library itself.
+You can upload files directly to the SharePoint document library or create new documents in Word, Excel, PowerPoint, and OneNote from the document library itself.

 Co-authoring